How to Safely Eject External Drives in Ubuntu

 How to safely eject the external drive in Ubuntu Linux

-Locate the device in the sidebar.
-It should have a small eject icon next to its name.
-Click the eject icon to remove or eject the device safely.
+Locate your drive in the sidebar.
+You’ll see a small eject icon next to its name.
+Click this icon to remove or eject the device safely.

-If any files on the device are open and in use by an application, you won’t be able to remove the device safely.
-You’ll see a window telling you “Volume is busy.”
+If files on the device are currently open and in use by an application, you won’t be able to remove it safely.
+A window will appear stating “Volume is busy.”

 Conclusion: